How the Means of Writing Affects Work Flow

 Typically, handwriting:

-• …is slow, as it involves physically sketching out letters.
+…takes time, as it involves physically sketching out each letter.

-• …has a personal touch, enabling you to visually express yourself in the hand-crafted words.
+…has a personal touch, enabling visual expression of thoughts in hand-crafted words.

-By far the most common method of writing is the keyboard.
-A step faster than handwriting, typing speeds up the flow.
-Composition and ideation are more in tune, as you think with your hands.
+However, typing on a keyboard dominates modern writing.
+A step faster than handwriting, typing speeds up the flow by aligning your thoughts and fingers.
+Composition and ideation are more in tune now as you think with your hands.

 Keyboard Input